ajbrookhouse/WSU_PlantBio_ML/Instructions/quickstart.md

 ![Visualize Window](https://github.com/ajbrookhouse/WSU_PlantBio_ML/blob/main/screenshots/visualizeScreenshot.png)

-- In the "File to Visualize:" selector, click the triangle button, and find the file to visualize
+- [ ] In the "File to Visualize:" selector, click the "Choose File" button, and select "ExampleData/myFirstPrediction_instance.pcd".
+Ignore the Choose Color button for now
-- Click the visualize button
+- [ ] Click the visualize button
-- This should be relatively quick, and an interactive 3D visualization window should come up.
+- [ ] This may take a small amount of time, depending on the sample, but before long and an interactive 3D visualization window should pop up displaying the sample.